A Baby-Friendly® Hospital

 Breast milk is the gold standard in infant nutrition.
 Breastfeeding has numerous health benefits for both mother and baby.
 Breastfed babies have reduced illness, less risk of obesity and less incidence of sudden infant death syndrome (SIDS).
 For mothers who breastfeed, they have less risk of later developing type 2 diabetes and certain types of cancers, as well a faster return to your pre-pregnancy weight.

-At Spartanburg Medical Center, our women’s and children’s staff are trained in breastfeeding support.
+Our women’s and children’s staff are trained in breastfeeding support.
 Certified Lactation Consultants and Certified Lactation Counselors are available to aid you in making your breastfeeding journey as easy as possible.
 Contact Lactation Services for more information.